Bomaderry Aboriginal Children's Home

-Bomaderry Aboriginal Children's Home is a heritage-listed former Institutional home for Aboriginal children and now Nowra Local Aboriginal Land Council offices at 59 Beinda Street, Bomaderry, City of Shoalhaven, New South Wales, Australia.
+Bomaderry Aboriginal Children's Home is a heritage-listed former Institutional home for Aboriginal children and now Nowra Local Aboriginal Land Council offices at 59 Beinda Street, Bomaderry, in the South Coast region of New South Wales, Australia.
 It was designed by United Aborigines Mission and built from 1908.
 It was also known as Bomaderry Children's Home; Bomaderry Babies Home; and United Aborigines Mission Home.
 The property is owned by Nowra Local Aboriginal Land Council.
 It was added to the New South Wales State Heritage Register on 17 February 2012.

 History

 Background

 Historically Aboriginal children were separated from their families from the earliest days of the colony.
 Governor Macquarie established the first Native Institution in Parramatta as early as 1814 and in 1823 another Native Institution was started in Blacktown.
 Both these institutions were considered failures, one reason being that once parents realised their children wouldn't be allowed to come home, they wouldn't give them up to the institutions.
 The Government of New South Wales also subsidised missionary activity among the Aboriginal people, including that of the London Missionary Society in the 1820s and 1830s.
 On the frontier of Wellington Valley the Reverend Watson gained a reputation for stealing Aboriginal children and as a consequence the Wiradjuri hid their children from the white men.

 With the spread of settlers and their livestock came conflict and dispossession.
 The first bill for the Protection of Aborigines was drafted in 1838 after the Myall Creek massacre.
 Thus began a systemic government approach to the regulation and control of the lives of Aboriginal people that got tighter and tighter until the 1967 referendum finally brought significant change.

 Until 1881 Aboriginal people were under the jurisdiction of the Colonial Secretary, Police and the Lands Department.
 In 1880, a private body known as the New South Wales Aborigines Protection Association was formed, and following agitation by this body, the Government appointed a Protector of Aborigines, Mr. George Thornton MLC (State Records).
 The Board for the Protection of Aborigines was subsequently created in 1883.
 "The objectives of the Board were to provide asylum for the aged and sick, who are dependent on others for help and support; but also, and of at least equal importance to train and teach the young, to fit them to take their places amongst the rest of the community."
 This objective became the basis of future child removal policy: that the supposed inferiority of the Aboriginal people would only be dealt with by removing the children and educating them in white ways.